anovsiradj/php-cutter/README.md

 Inspired by Blade (Laravel).

 # Installation
 Download this source.
-Also available via Composer.
+Also available via Composer (soon).